Seb-sti1/tetris/README.md

 * Start a multiplayer game
 * Retrieve the status of the game
-* The server can send the random generator and start the game
+* The Server can send the random generator and start the game

 ## How it works